 How To Make Hamachi Crudo

-- Place yellowtail in the freezer for 15 minutes.
-This makes it easier to slice thinly.
+- Place the yellowtail in the freezer for about 15 minutes.
+This firms it up just enough to slice thin, clean pieces.

-- Meanwhile, whisk yuzu, ponzu, sesame oil, and sugar in a small bowl.
+- Whisk together the yuzu, ponzu, sesame oil, and a pinch of sugar in a small bowl.
+Taste and adjust if needed.

-- Pour sauce over the top of the hamachi slices and season with flaky sea salt.
+- Spoon the sauce lightly over the fish and finish with flaky sea salt.

-- Garnish with thinly jalapeño slices, scallions, sesame seeds, tobiko, and cilantro.
-Serve immediately!
+- Scatter jalapeño, scallions, sesame seeds, tobiko, and cilantro over the top.
+Serve immediately.

 Hamachi Crudo Substitutions & Variations